Andrealphus

 Rank in the Hierarchy of Hell

-Andrealphus has the rank of Marquis, placing him in the middle-upper tier of the Goetic hierarchy.
-In the infernal structure, Marquises are typically associated with the moon and tasked with specific administrative and educational duties.
-Andrealphus commands 30 legions, a significant force that suggests he has a stable and influential position in the infernal bureaucracy.
+Andrealphus has the rank of Marquis, putting him in the middle-upper level of the Goetic order.
+Marquises are usually linked to the moon and have special jobs in teaching and management.
+Andrealphus commands 30 legions, showing he has a strong and stable role in the infernal system.

-His relationship with other demons is primarily functional.
-He shares a teaching role with spirits like Stolas (who also teaches astronomy) and Paimon (who teaches all sciences).
-As a Marquis, he is subordinate to the Kings of Hell, such as Asmodeus or Bael.
+His connections with other demons are mostly about work.
+He shares a teaching role with spirits like Stolas, who also teaches astronomy, and Paimon, who teaches all sciences.
+As a Marquis, he answers to the Kings of Hell, like Asmodeus or Bael.

-His interactions follow the strict protocol of the infernal court, where he acts as an expert in measurement and celestial calculation, possibly serving as a navigator or architect for the infernal realms when called by his superiors.
+He follows the strict rules of the infernal court, acting as an expert in measurement and star calculations.
+He may serve as a navigator or architect for the infernal realms when his superiors ask.

 Mystical Correspondences